 Malawi is a country of great scenic splendor, situated partly in the Great Rift Valley.
-Roughly 900km long and 150km wide, most of its eastern border is taken up by the lovely Lake Malawi, the third largest lake in Africa and the country’s greatest tourist destination.
+Roughly 900 km long and 150 km wide, most of its eastern border is taken up by the lovely Lake Malawi, the third largest lake in Africa and the country’s greatest tourist destination.
+Malawi has many places where travelers can enjoy some tranquil rest, relaxation and great cuisines to dine with top destinations being Liwonde National park, Blantyre Museum and Lake Malawi endowed with beautiful beaches and resorts.

 The Republic of Malawi is a landlocked country in southeast Africa that was formerly known as Nyasaland.
 It is bordered by Zambia to the northwest, Tanzania to the northeast, and Mozambique on the east, south and west.
 The country is separated from Tanzania and Mozambique by Lake Malawi.